pippinbarr/i-shoot/process/Task-List.md

 - ~~Write basic text and linking for every space~~
 - ~~Write sample terrorist encounter with kill sequences that allow testing multiple encounters~~
 - ~~Implement persistent corpses~~
-- Implement characteristic walls/shapes for terrorist encounters
+- ~~Implement characteristic walls/shapes for terrorist encounters~~
+- ~~Use a single variable to track terrorists killed and use that to denote game over~~
+- __DOESN'T SEEM TO BE A THING?__ ~~Find a one-page Twine theme?~~
+- Implement some basic CSS/visual styling for presentation of the prototype
 - Different typography for terrorist texts?
-- Use a single variable to track terrorists killed and use that to denote game over
-- __DOESN'T SEEM TO BE A THING?__ ~~Find a one-page Twine theme?~~
+- Do final testing of the robustness of this thing
+- Send to testers

 # Vertical slice UI prototype